 Every senior has the opportunity to do a community project like

 the video developed here by senior Kellianne Dubbin, class of 2016.

-The Department of Sociology and Social Work offers two majors: sociology, a social science that is integral to the liberal arts, and social work, a professional program that is accredited by the Council on Social Work Education.
-Both programs offer students an array of timely and topical courses taught by faculty members who are caring, committed to students and to student learning, and actively engaged in research in their disciplines.
+The Hood College Department of Sociology and Social Work offers two majors: sociology, a social science that is integral to the liberal arts and social work, a professional program that is accredited by the Council on Social Work Education.
+Both programs offer students an array of timely and topical courses taught by faculty members who are caring, committed to students and to student learning and actively engaged in research in their disciplines.

-The Sociology and Social Work Department is located on the 3rd Floor of Alumnae Hall (or “AD”), the building that houses the central administration offices on campus.
-Department facilities include a library collection, faculty offices, classrooms, and a computer lab.
+The sociology and social work department is located on the 3rd floor of Alumnae Hall, the building that houses the central administration offices on campus.
+Department facilities include faculty offices, classrooms and a computer lab.

-To find out more about our programs, go to the links at the left and/or contact Dr. Laura Moore, chair of the department (email@example.com) or Dr. Joy Ernst, Director of the Social Work Program (firstname.lastname@example.org).
+To find out more about our programs, explore the links at this site or contact Laura Moore, Ph.D., chair of the department (email@example.com) or Lynda Sowbel, Ph.D., director of the social work program (firstname.lastname@example.org).